kno10/reversegeocode/README.md

 - to geocode coordinates, look them up in the map

-The map will look roughly like this (this is, in fact, a scaled down map as produced by this tool when visualization is enabled):
+The map will look roughly like this (this is, in fact, a scaled down map as produced by this tool when visualization is enabled - the full image has 36000x14000 pixels):

 ![Example visualization](visualization.png)